Umitosan/ping-pong/README.md

   * Example Input: 16
   * Example Output: 1,2,ping,4,pong,ping,7,8,ping,pong,11,ping,13,14,ping-pong,16

+6. Clicking the "Ping the Pong" button will generate the correct list and show in the output area below the buttons with each result under the last in a stack

-6. The program will clear its output are and start over if the user enters a new number and clicks the button to start
+7. The program will clear its output and start over if the user enters a new number and clicks either of the first two main submit buttons

+8. Clicking the "reset" button will manually clear the created DOM list elements and hide the previous output

+9. clicking the "Pong the Ping" button will output the same list as "Ping the Pong" but in reverse order instead

 ## Known Bugs